Have you ever encountered eggs in a crested gecko tank only inhabited by female geckos?

 Yes!
 A female crestie can indeed lay eggs without males involved.
 If there’s truly been no contact with a male gecko, though, these surprises will be infertile crested gecko eggs since mating needs to occur for an egg to be fertilized.

-While normally we think of animals as needing both a male and female to produce something like an egg, female geckos can actually do this all on their own.
+While we usually think of animals as needing both a male and female to produce something like an egg, female geckos can do this all on their own.

 It’s not different than humans, though, actually, if you think about it—human women also release a mature egg from their ovaries every month during ovulation, but it doesn’t necessarily become an embryo.